Introduction

 Eye-Relief

-Eye relief is a super important factor for choosing binoculars.
+Eye relief is a super important factor in choosing binoculars.
 Especially for those who wear glasses.
-Because people who wear glasses might face hindrance while wearing binoculars.
-This is why the new models of binoculars pay special attention to eye relief.
+Because people who wear glasses might face hindrances while wearing binoculars, this is why the new models of binoculars pay special attention to eye relief.

 Binoculars with high magnification power should have a minimum of 16mm eye relief.
-10×50 binoculars seem to have a higher eye relief rate than 12×50 binoculars.
+10×50 binoculars have a higher eye relief rate than 12×50 binoculars.

 Image Stability

-To get a good view of your target, you’d need better stability on binoculars.
-The higher the magnification power is, the harder it is to hold the stability.
+To get a good view of your target, you’d need better binocular stability.
+The higher the magnification power is, the harder it is to hold the peace.
 With increased magnification power, even a small movement can mess with the view.

-12×50 binoculars magnify a view 12 times while 10×50 binoculars magnify 10 times.
-As you can see, it’s harder to hold stability on 12×50 binoculars.
+12×50 binoculars magnify a view 12 times, while 10×50 binoculars magnify ten times.
+As you can see, holding stability on 12×50 binoculars is harder.
 Because a little movement can shake the whole view.
-As a result, with a 12 times magnified view the shake will have an effect worth 12 times.
+As a result, with 12 times magnified view the shake will have an effect worth 12 times.

 On the other hand, 10×50 binoculars are better in this sense.
 These binoculars don’t shake the view as much as 12×50 binoculars do.